wanx-troopers/wanx-troopers.github.io/extra-tools.md

 Then there are other projects which do make use of LLM-s to help generate the prompt.
 One is discussed [here](https://www.reddit.com/r/StableDiffusion/comments/1parzxf).

+It has been observed that only one LoRa can be successfully while generating an image with Z-Image-Turbo.
+Apparently due the highly-distilled nature of the model trying to use more than one LoRa leads to bad results.

 ## Qwen